Alexx Ekubo's Old Post About Cancer Resurfaces After His Death, Sparks Sadness

 Grace Asare avatar

 Grace Asare (Entertainment Editor) Grace Appiah Asare is an Entertainment Editor at YEN.com.gh.
-She holds a bachelor’s degree in marketing and IT from the Accra Institute of Technology (AIT).
+She holds a bachelor’s degree.
 She has more than five years of experience as a journalist, and has worked with Scooper News and Opera News, where she produced engaging news content focusing on entertainment and politics.
 Grace also offered volunteer services at Tales of Africa, where she produced several articles highlighting African talents.
 She joined yen.com.gh in 2026.
 Contact: grace.asare@yen.com.gh